diesc/diesc.github.io/_posts/2017-05-02-jekyll-structure.md

 footer.html
 ![footer.html](/assets/img/footer.png)

 The **_layouts** folder is where we define the layout of our pages.
 Remember when I cited about Front Matter, triple-dashed lines and so on, got it!?
-Remember that inside of these triple-dashed lines I've set the 'layout: default' variable?
+Bear in mind that inside of these triple-dashed lines I’ve set the ‘layout: default’ variable?
 Here we can create our default, page and post page.
 In this example, I created the default.html and post.html only.

 default.html
 ![default.html](/assets/img/default.png)